You may feel a change in your libido

 You may have worse menstrual cramps

 Surprisingly, sex may help alleviate cramps during your period.
 Although it hasn’t been well studied, Dr. Streicher says the rationale is sound.
 “The uterus is a muscle and many women will actually have a uterine contraction when they orgasm, which will cause the blood to expel more quickly, which will in turn decrease menstrual cramps,” she explains.
 “Also, there may be an increase in endorphins, which also will help with menstrual cramps.”
 This is an unexpected benefit you lose if you’re not having sex—but fortunately, this one doesn’t require a partner to remedy.
+Since men don't suffer from PMS, here's six reasons why men say no to sex!

 You may become less intelligent